srdavidson/smime/SBR.md

 If present, the Mailbox Address SHALL contain a `rfc822Name` or `otherName` value of type `id-on-SmtpUTF8Mailbox` from `extensions:subjectAltName`.

 If the `subject:commonName` contains a Pseudonym, then the `subject:givenName` and/or `subject:surname` attributes SHALL NOT be present.
 If present, the Pseudonym SHALL contain the same content as the `subject:pseudonym` if that Subject attribute is also present.
-A Pseudonym appearing in the `subject:commonName` MAY include either "Pseudo: " or "PN: " as a prefix.
-Effective on DATE, a Pseudonym appearing in the `subject:commonName` SHALL include either "Pseudo: " or "PN: " as a prefix.
+A prefix of either "Pseudo: " or "PN: " MAY be used before a Pseudonym appearing in the `subject:commonName`.
+Effective on DATE, a prefix of either "Pseudo: " or "PN: " SHALL be used before a Pseudonym appearing in the `subject:commonName`.
 For example:

     * Pseudo: Example_Pseudonym
     * PN: Example_Pseudonym